getify/You-Dont-Know-JS/scope-closures/ch1.md

 ## Brief Intro To Code Compilation

 Depending on your level of experience with various languages, you may be surprised to learn that JS is compiled, even though it's typically labeled as "dynamic" or "interpreted".
 JS is *not* typically compiled well in advance, as are many traditionally-compiled languages, nor are the results of compilation portable among various distributed JS engines.
-Nevertheless, the JS engine essentially performs the same steps as any other traditional language compiler.
+Nevertheless, the JS engine essentially performs similar steps as other traditional language compilers.

+The reason we need to talk about code compilation to understand scope is because JS's scope is entirely determined during this phase.

-A program is processed by a compiler in generally three stages:
+A program is generally processed by a compiler in three basic stages:

 1. **Tokenizing/Lexing:** breaking up a string of characters into meaningful (to the language) chunks, called tokens.
 For instance, consider the program: `var a = 2;`.
 This program would likely be broken up into the following tokens: `var`, `a`, `=`, `2`, and `;`.
 Whitespace may or may not be persisted as a token, depending on whether it's meaningful or not.